badrinathmutkule/PHPRestAPI/README.md

 ## License

-The Mask API Framework is licensed under the MIT license.
+The MaskAPI is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.